-If you are moving house, looking to start a new life in Bern or retiring to Bern, we can help you.
+If you are moving to Bern - we can help you.

 Ah, the land of the pyramids.
 No, not those ones – the chocolate kind!